 I was given my first camera in 1960, a Coronet “Three-D”.
-My father developed my film and contact-printed the 3D pairs in the kitchen.
+My father developed my film and contact-printed the 3D pairs in our blacked-out kitchen.
 I was hooked.

 I have worked as a freelance photographer and graphic designer.
 I taught black-and white darkroom skills, ran summer workshops and managed the public darkrooms at a central London arts centre for fifteen years.